-01Organic and Natural Food
+Organic and Natural Food

 Craft Beer and Canned Wine

-Housing eats up a big portion of most young adults' income, with a majority spending over 30% of their take-home pay on a place to live.
-Unlike their Boomer parents, who were advised to spend no more than a quarter of their income on housing, Millennials don't have that option in most places.
-Most landlords won't allow renters who can't meet that 30% threshold, and yet there are still 20% of Millennials who are spending over 50% of their income to put a roof over their heads.
+Housing eats up a big portion of most young adults' income, with a majority spending more than 30% of their take-home pay on a place to live.
+Unlike their boomer parents, who were advised to spend no more than a quarter of their income on housing, millennials don't have that option in many places.
+Most landlords won't accept renters who can't meet that 30% threshold, and yet there are still 20% of millennials who are spending over half of their income to put a roof over their heads.

 Savings and Investments

-Restaurant fundraisers are one of the favorite ways for young adults to both enjoy themselves and do something philanthropic.
-Almost 50% of millennials will buy something to support a cause they believe in, and 30% will pay a little extra for an item or experience in support of an organization that they feel is worthy.
+Restaurant fundraisers are one of the favorite ways for young adults to enjoy themselves and do something philanthropic.
+Almost 50% of millennials will buy something to support a cause they believe in, and 37% will pay a little extra for an item or experience in support of an organization that they feel is worthy.

-Healthcare for some young adults is an expense that can break the bank.
-Many Millennials are working at jobs that don't provide health care coverage, and paying for individual health care can run upwards of $300 per month or more.
-Even with a group health plan, deductibles can be prohibitively expensive, and keep young adults from seeing specialists.
+Health care for some young adults is an expense that can break the bank.
+Many millennials are working at jobs that don't provide health care coverage, and an individual plan can run upwards of $300 per month or more.
+Even with a group health plan, deductibles can cost enough to keep young adults from seeing specialists.

 Factor in the cost of medications such as birth control, allergy treatment, anti-depressants, or other types of medicine young adults may be taking, and health care becomes a seriously expensive part of their budget.
 When young adults start families, their health care expenses go up with each new baby.
 Those ages 19 to 34 represent about 11% of all medical spending.